Personal. Compassionate. Fearless.

 • Loss of society

-At Mansour Law, LLC, I work closely with my clients to identify the full extent of their injuries.
+At Mansour Law, I work closely with my clients to fully assess their injuries.
 This way, I ensure that you are fairly compensated for everything you’ve been through.

 Any dog can “snap” and attack a human without reason or notice.
 However, some breeds are more likely to attack people.
 According to a 2017 study, the most dangerous dogs in the United States are: